Expenses (Better Call Saul): Ratings

 Upon airing, the episode received 1.65 million American viewers, and an 18–49 rating of 0.7.
 With Live+7 viewing factored in, the episode had an overall audience of 4.2 million viewers, and a 1.7 18–49 rating.

 Critical reception

-The episode received critical acclaim from critics.
+The episode received critical acclaim.
 On Rotten Tomatoes, it garnered a 93% rating with an average score of 8.63/10 based on 14 reviews.
 The site consensus reads, "An award-worthy lead performance among a torrent of quality drama and sharp dialogue add up to a winning showcase for Better Call Sauls continued evolution."
 Bob Odenkirk submitted this episode for consideration for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for the 69th Primetime Emmy Awards.